Business 1 - Introduction to Business » Spring 2020 » Chapter 5 Quiz

 The limited liability provided to limited partners means that they are not responsible for the debts of the business beyond

-A. the percentage of profits they are entitled to earn.
+B. the percentage of profits they are entitled to earn.

-C. the firm's total assets.
+C. their total personal assets.

-D. their total personal assets.
+D. the firm's total assets.

 Need help with your exam preparation?